material-motion/material-motion/specifications/expressions.md

     expression = Tween()

-Expressions begin with a Language.
+Motion expressions begin with a Language.
 A Language is an instance of an object.

 > Read our [Motion Language recommendations](../languages/README.md).